Sunday, August 31, 2008

 Day 8.
 Do You Sing?

-Many of us probably remember the little tune the seven dwarfs whistled in the old Disney movie, Snow White.
-It seems even these short fellows recognized that whistling while they worked helped get the work done with more fun and less stress.
+Many of us may remember the little tune Snow White and her helpers sang and whistled in the old Disney movie.
+It seems even those short fellows recognized that whistling while they worked helped get the work done with more fun and less stress.

 Whoever said that our life's work should be tedious or nose-to-the-grind-stone drudgery, I would like a word with those folks!
 Of course we don't always find ourselves in situations where we feel like whistling or singing.
 But maybe that's when we need to think about what we do every day and look more closely at the path we are on.
 Especially if the song has died in our hearts.

 It took me years to step out of my fear zone and leave a workplace that I had outgrown mentally, emotionally and spiritually.
 My song had died.
-I may have never had the courage to leave if I hadn't had a physical breakdown first.
+But I never had the courage to leave unless I had been forced by a physical, body breakdown.
 My body just quit -- it said, 'that's it, girl, the end of the road is here'.
-A culmination of work stress, and having both my dear Dad and beloved nephew diagnosed with cancer at the same time all took its toll.
+A culmination of work stress and having both my dear Dad and beloved nephew diagnosed with cancer at the same time all took its toll.

-That was five years ago, and these past five years have been a time of getting my strength back physically, getting healed emotionally, as well as taking stock of my heart's desires and finding out what is my God-given destiny.
+That was several years ago, and these past few years have been a time of getting my strength back physically, getting healed emotionally, as well as taking stock of my heart's desires.

 My song is back.
 I'm so happy that sometimes I feel like I'm going to lift off like Winnie the Pooh's helium balloon when he's out looking for honey bees.

-It's never too late to find that work for your hands and work for your heart that will bring the joy back.
-If you don't know where to begin, I'd ask God, since He's the one who really wants you to succeed and be happy.
+Surely it's never too late to find some work for our hands and for our hearts that will bring the joy back.
+If you don't know where to begin, I'd ask God, since He's the one who really wants us to succeed and be happy.
 And then I'd wait and listen.

 Gracefully yours,